zwhahn/rock_paper_scissors/README.md

 Play against the computer in rock paper scissors through the console.

-This is my first JavaScript function.
+This is my first website with JavaScript functionality.
 It was completed as part of The Odin Project foundations course.